clferneding/md_notifications/Readme.md

 Hint:<br>
 You can setup individual tasks for individual notification types.
-Therefor add more the one `mdNotifications:reminder`-tasks and configure individually.
+Therefor add more than one `mdNotifications:reminder`-tasks and configure individually.

 #### E-Mail template
 In order to change the E-Mail template, add the path to your site extension in